 Once I switched jobs, I didn’t have much choice, as my office was no longer within my reach.
 After a solid amount of research and experimenting, I’ve figured out which strategies work best for a successful adjustment.
 Together with the Blog Team, we’ve compiled some of our best practices and guidelines to share with our readers.
 Here’ a whole set of working from home tips that we’ve come up with.”

-I know you’ve probably read about this in every article about freelancing hacks.
+I know you’ve probably read about this in every article about freelancing hacks how to organize your workspace.
 Still, it’s the basic rule of remote workers.
 You have to arrange a space that your mind will associate solely with work.
 Keep it as neat as you can and have everything you need for work within your reach.
 It should be quiet enough for concentrating on the tasks and making calls when necessary.

 Getting out of your bed might suddenly become much more difficult once you don’t have anywhere to rush to.
 Don’t fall for it, it’s a trap!
 When I was just starting to work from home, I ended up messing my circadian rhythms completely.
 I’d often finish my tasks very late, go to bed by somewhat like 4 am, and the next day I could hardly get myself up by 11.
 It’s completely counterproductive and it affects your social life just as badly.
 So force yourself to go to sleep and get up at certain hours and don’t mess around with them.